Uncertainties in high-$z$ galaxy properties inferred from SED fitting using JWST NIRCam photometry: Discussion

 This exercise highlights the importance of emission-line-free photometric bands in the optical range, in line with the findings of \citet{Roberts2021}.
 In practice, however, such medium bands may not be accessible for galaxies at higher redshift.
 For instance, the F410M band is likely contaminated by the [OII] $\lambda$3727, [OIII] $\lambda$5007 and Balmer lines in galaxies at $z\gtrsim7$.
 Moreover, galaxies at higher redshift are typically more actively star-forming and therefore more strongly influenced by emission lines.
-To evaluate whether these effects alter our conclusions, we repeat the same analysis for a sample of 66 galaxies at $z=9$.
-Although not shown, we find that the trends observed at $z=6$ persist at $z=9$, indicating that our conclusions remain robust across these epochs.
+To evaluate whether these effects alter our conclusions, we repeated the same analysis for a sample of 66 galaxies at $z=9$.
+Although we do not show them in this work, we did find that the trends observed at $z=6$ persist at $z=9$, indicating that our conclusions remain robust across these epochs.
 At $z=9$, however, the F410M filter is no longer free of strong emission lines, and thus less useful than at $z=6$.
 Consequently, the stellar mass of low-mass galaxies is overestimated by $\approx 0.1$ dex more than that at $z=6$.
 We also observe that the degree of mass overestimation from SED fitting decreases with increasing true stellar mass, confirming that the overall conclusions remain valid even at higher redshift ($z\sim9$).